vlang/rfcs/error_handling.md

   // should I return a default value when none is returned or panic when an error is returned?
 }
 ```
-The above example currently returns either a `T`, `none` or an `IError`, even if the function only returns `none` and `T` the end user might have to write code that also works with `IError` because the function could return it.
+The above example currently returns either a `T`, `none` or an `IError`, even if the function only returns `none` and `T` the end user might have to write code that also works with `IError` because the function could return it (even it doesn't - the implementation could change).

 ## Specification
 ---